johncarlosignacio/resume/resume.md

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
 is intended to be used for a short summary. --> Researcher with a passion for science and genetics.
 Driven to apply skills in genomics, statistics, and computer science to contribute to society.
-Strong foundation in statistics and currently writing a dissertation on evaluation of linear mixed models for phenotypic prediction.
+Strong foundation in statistics and currently writing a dissertation on evaluating linear mixed models for phenotypic prediction.
 Adept in a wide range of computational techniques from multivariate analysis, simulations, and optimization.
-Well versed in analyzing data using R and writing softwares using Java and Python.
+Well-versed in analyzing data using R and writing software using Java and Python.

 ## Skills

 **Genetics and Genomics**

-Analyzed several genetic and genomic datasets for a wide-range of applications such as population genetics, marker design, quantitative trait loci mapping, genome-wide association, and phenotypic predictions.
+Analyzed several genetic and genomic datasets for various applications such as population genetics, marker design, quantitative trait loci mapping, genome-wide association, and phenotypic predictions.

 **Statistics**